Medically reviewed by Drugs.com. Last updated on Aug 6, 2022.

-Jellyfish stings are relatively common problems for people swimming, wading or diving in seawaters.
-The long tentacles trailing from the jellyfish body can inject you with venom from thousands of microscopic barbed stingers.
+Jellyfish stings are fairly common problems for people swimming, wading or diving in oceans.
+The long tentacles trailing from the jellyfish can inject venom from thousands of microscopic barbed stingers.

-Jellyfish stings vary greatly in severity.
-Most often they result in immediate pain and red, irritated marks on the skin.
-Some jellyfish stings may cause more whole-body (systemic) illness.
-And in rare cases jellyfish stings are life-threatening.
+Most often jellyfish stings cause instant pain and inflamed marks on the skin.
+Some stings may cause more whole-body (systemic) illness.
+And in rare cases they're life-threatening.

-Most jellyfish stings get better with home treatment.
-Severe reactions require emergency medical care.
+Most jellyfish stings get better over a few days or weeks with home treatment.
+Severe reactions likely need emergency medical care.

 - Burning, prickling, stinging pain